mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_project/README.md

 # MongoDB Atlas Provider -- Atlas Project with custom limits
-This example creates a Project and defines custom values for certain limits.
+This example creates a Project with tags and defines custom values for certain limits.
+It also shows how you can ignore a specific tag key.

 Variables Required to be set:
 - `public_key`: Atlas public key